worksm/PyCitySchools_Pandas/README.md

 # School_District_Analysis
 Analyzing PyCity school district utilizing Pandas.
 ## Overview of the school district analysis:
 The school district analysis aims to provide the client with a high-level overview of PyCity School Districts' key metrics, presented in a table format.
 The anaylsis also includes an overview of key metrics for each school.
 The final PyCity analysis code was refactored to remove Thomas High School's 9th grade scores, due to fear of academic dishonesty.
-The district analysis provides a multifocal data analysis and comprehensive overview, packaged an end-user friendly dataframe format.
+The district analysis provides a multifocal data analysis and comprehensive overview, packaged in an end-user friendly dataframe format.

 ## Results:
 * ### How is the district summary affected?